Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Moreover, as already mentioned, it is the natural place to assign actor identifiers.

-The usual case is when multiple actors (ex: deployment policies) need to create new actors simultaneously (at the same tick).
+The usual case is when multiple actors (e.g. deployment policies) need to create new actors simultaneously (at the same tick).

-In any case the creating actors will rely on the engine-provided API (ex: in ``class_Actor``, for creations in the course of the simulation, ``create_actor/3`` and ``create_placed_actor/4`` shall be used), which will result in sending actor messages to the load balancer, which is itself a (purely passive) actor, scheduled by a time manager.
+In any case the creating actors will rely on the engine-provided API (e.g. in ``class_Actor``, for creations in the course of the simulation, ``create_actor/3`` and ``create_placed_actor/4`` shall be used), which will result in sending actor messages to the load balancer, which is itself a (purely passive) actor, scheduled by a time manager.
 These creation requests will be therefore reordered as usual, and processed one by one.

 As for initial actor creations, still in ``class_Actor``, different solutions exist as well: